-Blue Dragon Festival: Rain, Haircuts, and Scallion Pancakes
+Blue Dragon Festival: Rain, Haircuts, and Eating Dragon Parts

-The Longtaitou or Blue Dragon Festival takes place on the second day of the second lunar month (Feb.
-24 for 2020) and originated as a way for farmers to pay homage to the blue dragon, a symbol of spring and bringer of favorable rain.
+The Blue Dragon Festival takes place on the second day of the second lunar month (March 14 this year) and originated as a way for farmers to honor the Blue Dragon, a symbol of spring and bringer of favorable rain.

 How to celebrate

 Some activities considered bad luck are now safe to partake in.
 And of course eating good food, as with every Chinese holiday, is also involved.

 Clean.
 Starting on Lunar New Year Day, it’s considered bad luck to clean the house: you might be sweeping away good luck along with those dust bunnies.
 But on the Blue Dragon Festival, feel free to get everything spick and span.